Fishing the Rio Matupiri

 The Amazon River is so much bigger than any other river in the world that comparisons don't really work.
 The Amazon contributes 20% of the supply of fresh water deposited in the world's oceans.
 It has five times the volume of the second largest river, the Congo and twelve times the water flow of the Mississippi.
 But these giant waters really aren't where the fishing is.
 It's in the smaller rivers where the legendary peacock bass can be found.
 Anglers fish dozens of the hundreds of small to medium sized tributaries that feed the main rivers emptying into the Amazon.
 This past October I had the pleasure of exploring two of them.

-The Rio Matupiri is a tributary of the Rio Madeira which runs northward to empty into the Amazon east of Manaus.
+The Rio Matupiri is a tributary of the Rio Madeira, a major trunk which runs northward to empty into the Amazon east of Manaus.
 The Amazon basin's rivers typically fall into three categories, based on characteristics of the water.
 Black water rivers are tannin stained and acidic .
 Blue water rivers are clear.
 White water rivers are clouded with suspended particles and appear muddy.
-The Matupiri falls into the white water category.
+The Matupiri, normally a clear blackwater river, is somewhat unusual in that it periodically receives suspended nutrient particles from the white water Rio Madeira during the peak of the flood pulse.
+When the Matupiri reaches its lowest ebb, its floodplain becomes shallow enough that wind action can stir up those particles that have settled to form its bottom sediment, making it appear as though it falls into the white water category.
 At this time of year, with the water very low, it looked as though I was floating on a river of 'cafe au lait'.

-The Matupiri runs several hundred miles west from its confluence with the Rio Madeira.
+The Matupiri originates several hundred kilometers southwest of its confluence with the Rio Madeira.
 For the bulk of its downriver length it is bordered by large, convoluted lagoons, lining its flood plain.
 Peacock fishing is at its best when water levels are low enough to be contained by the lagoon banks and restrict the fish to a defined area.
 This year the area's dry season was so extreme that no rain fell on the watershed for six weeks.
-Fires burned unchecked in some areas due to the lack of rain.
-Some experts credit this to the effects of "El Nino" dominating weather conditions in the Pacific.
+In this region, it was the greatest drought in in 50 years.
+Fires triggered by lightning strikes burned unchecked in some areas due to the lack of rain.
+Atmospheric weather experts credit this to the effects of "El Nino" dominating weather conditions in the Pacific.
 The resulting low water left most lagoons dry, or so shallow that the fish retreated to the relative coolness and depth of the river.
+Not your normal fishing conditions.

-River Plate Anglers, the outfitters hosting my trip, elected to move their camp upriver to optimize our access to the fish.
+In order to find more productive fishing conditions, we elected to move our camp upriver to optimize access to the fish.
 Way upriver.
 We fished our way to the river's headwaters and covered a tremendous variety of terrain.
 Peacock bass in the river relate to structure differently than they do in lagoons.
 Areas of fast water, rocks or stream inlets provide the greatest fish attractors, so we cruised along, stopping at likely looking water and probing with a variety of lures and techniques.
 Each different type of river structure proved to be an individual challenge.

-Early into our first day, my fishing partner and I motored past a large rock outcropping in our flat bottomed tunnel boat.
+Early into our first day, my fishing partner and I motored past a large rock outcropping (unusual in the region) in our aluminum bass boat.
 Our guide maneuvered the boat so that we could fish the entire structure in a slow drift controlled by our electric trolling motor.
 I stood on the nose of the boat and started off by working a large Luhr Jensen "woodchopper" right up against the rocks.
 I dropped cast after cast along the outcropping without raising a single strike from the usually quick triggered peacocks I expected to find there.
 Well, it was time to try something different.
-I tied on a 1/2 ounce jig tied with a bucktail streamer.
-I like to work the jig by ripping it rapidly through the water, keeping it within several feet of the surface.
+I switched to a 1/2 ounce peacock bass rattle jig tied with bucktail and flash.
+I like to work the jig by ripping it rapidly through the water, in alternating accelerating sweeps, keeping it within several feet of the surface.
 As we drifted, I bounced the jig off the rocks and let it drop into the water.
 On the third cast, halfway back to the boat, as I pulled back to rip the jig, it hit what felt like a wall.
 The "wall" took off running, heading straight for the rocks and within seconds, I was reeling back the frayed end of my twenty pound test braided line.
 Fishing a jig in the rocks was going to be a challenge and I needed to come up with a different strategy.

 I tied another jig onto my light spinning rod, rigged with 20 lb. test Fireline, sort of a compromise between braided and monofilament.
 I expected to sacrifice some casting accuracy and distance for what I hoped would be better resistance to the sharp, abrasive rocks.
 It helped.
 I quickly boated several extraordinarily scrappy river run peacocks.
 The cooler water seems to provide them with extra stamina while they still maintain their explosive tackle busting strength.
 Twenty pound test won't hold a medium sized peacock if you keep the drag set too tight.
 The impact of the strike and initial run of anything over ten pounds will easily break you off.